JayakarAddepalli/JayakarAddepalli/README.md

 # Hi there I'm <span style="color: green;">Jayakar Addepalli</span>👋

-"*I am a dedicated professional seeking opportunities in the field of Python full stack development.
-My skills span across various technologies, and I have hands-on experience in building projects using HTML, CSS, JavaScript, React, Python, Django, and SQL.*"<br><br>
+"*I am a results-driven Python full stack developer with expertise in creating dynamic and responsive web applications.
+With a strong foundation in HTML, CSS, JavaScript, React, Python, Django, and SQL, I bring both creativity and efficiency to my projects.*"<br><br>

 ## Github Stats: